Chaibasa: Economy

 Chaibasa is a district headquarters and constitutes all the Governmental offices of the district.
 Government Institutions are the chief employers of chaibasa.
 The cement manufacturer ACC Cement Works is situated in Jhinkpani, 18 km from Chaibasa, but relies on Chaibasa itself for daily needs.
 Substantial mining is done in the area by companies such as S.R.
 Rungta Group, Thakur Prasad Sao & Sons, Saha Brothers and Anil Khirwal.
 Many other small-scale steel manufacturing companies are situated in Chaibasa.
 Lfyd one of the biggest hyperlocal discovery startups of India founded by Satyajeet Patnayak & Dharam Chand Patnaik and currently backed by NASSCOM is registered from Chaibasa.

 Chaibasa's proximity to Jamshedpur and Kolkata contributes to its small scale industrial scape.
-The most popular economic engines are mining, textiles and service sector.
+The most popular economic engines are mining, textiles and the service sector.

 Chaibasa not being directly on Howrah-Mumbai main line has hurt its economy quite a lot and all the railway jobs and related industries moved to Chakradharpur which is a smaller town near to it that lies on the main line.

 Transportation

 The best-connected place is Jamshedpur which is 60 km away from Chaibasa.
 The second best place is Chakradharpur, 25 km from Chaibasa on Howrah - Mumbai main line.
 There are two trains running from Jamshedpur which passes via Chaibasa.

 One more train is running from Howrah i.e. Howrah Barbil Jan Shatabdi Express passes via Chaibasa.
-In 2012 another train from Chakradharpur–Barbil Intercity Express had started passing through Chaibasa.
+In 2012, another train from Chakradharpur–Barbil Intercity Express had started passing through Chaibasa which was later extended to Rourkela Junction but had to be closed due to poor ridership.

-In 2014 another weekly train started from Visakhapatnam - Tatanagar Weekly Superfast Express which also passes through Chaibasa.
+In 2014, another weekly train started from Visakhapatnam - Tatanagar Weekly Superfast Express which also passes through Chaibasa.
 Capital of Jharkhand, Ranchi is 145 km away from Chaibasa.

+In early 2024, a new weekly train was inaugurated between Anand Vihar Terminal and Puri, passing through Chaibasa.
+This provided a direct train route to national capital Delhi for the residents.

+In the latter half of the year, a new Vande Bharat Train route was inaugurated by Prime Minister Narendra Modi running between Tatanagar and Brahmapur in Odisha passing through Chaibasa.